yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/access-camera-display-photos/index.md

 Click on the top row - `Information Property List`, click the small plus sign, and it will create a new row.
 Under Key, select `Privacy - Camera Usage ...`, then under Value, type in a short message explaining how the camera will be used.

-Once you set this up in your project, it is set up forever and you should never need to some back to this page (unless you have other permissions to tell the app about!)
+Once you set this up in your project, it is set up forever and you should never need to come back to this page (unless you have other permissions to tell the app about!).

 ## UIImagePickerController